AuDigitalHealth/lingo/contributing.md

 - Any identified refactoring is complete, or has been represented on the backlog.
 - Check and verify downstream dependencies have not been broken by the change.
 - Automated tests have been updated, and new areas of functionality have adequate coverage.
+- Any required database migrations are included
+- Any manual database migrations that might be required are included within the pull request as a comment.
 - Manual tests have been updated and documented.
 - Green build on feature branch, with all automated tests executed and passing or quarantined (with linked open defect).
 - e2e tests have been updated if the feature affects the UI, along with all existing tests being green.